asagi4/comfyui-prompt-control/README.md

 Always returns at least the last prompt in the schedule if everything would otherwise be filtered.

 `start=0, end=0` returns the prompt at the start and `start=1.0, end=1.0` returns the prompt at the end.

-## ScheduleToCond
-Produces a combined conditioning for the appropriate timesteps.
-From a schedule.
-Also applies LoRAs to the CLIP model according to the schedule.

-## ScheduleToModel
-Produces a model that'll cause the sampler to reapply LoRAs at specific steps according to the schedule.

-This depends on a callback handled by a monkeypatch of the ComfyUI sampler function, so it might not work with custom samplers, but it shouldn't interfere with them either.

-## PCSplitSampling
-Causes sampling to be split into multiple sampler calls instead of relying on timesteps for scheduling.
-This makes the schedules more accurate, but seems to cause weird behaviour with SDE samplers.
-(Upstream bug?)

 ## PCScheduleSettings
 Returns an object representing **default values** for the `SDXL` function and allows configuring `MASK_SIZE` outside the prompt.
 You need to apply them to a schedule with `PCApplySettings`.
 Note that for the SDXL settings to apply, you still need to have `SDXL()` in the prompt.